fischervincent/semantic-release-discord/README.md

 ## Templating

 This template will be used for the respective Discord message.
-The template should be an object that follows the [Discord API message structure](https://api.Discord.com/docs/message-formatting).
+The template should be an object that follows the [Discord webhook Form Params](https://discord.com/developers/docs/resources/webhook#execute-webhook).
 Strings within the template will have keywords replaced:

 | Keyword                | Description                 | Example                                           |
 | ---------------------- | --------------------------- | ------------------------------------------------- |